Skip to main content

 Dr. Molina

-Natalia Molina is a Distinguished Professor of American Studies and Ethnicity and Dean’s Professor of American Studies and Ethnicity at the University of Southern California.
-Her research explores the interconnected histories of race, place, gender, culture, and citizenship.
-She is the author of three award-winning books: How Race Is Made in America: Immigration, Citizenship, and the Historical Power of Racial Scripts; Fit to Be Citizens?: Public Health and Race in Los Angeles, 1879-1940; and, most recently, A Place at the Nayarit: How a Mexican Restaurant Nourished a Community, which the Los Angeles Times calls an “essential Los Angeles book.”
-The winner of the Popular Culture Association book award, a finalist for a James Beard Award, and the recipient of honorable mentions from several other organizations, A Place at the Nayarit chronicles the lives of immigrant workers, including Molina’s grandmother, who became placemakers, nurturing and feeding their communities at restaurants that served as urban anchors.
-She is at work on a new book, The Silent Hands that Shaped the Huntington: A History of Its Mexican Workers.
-Professor Molina has written for the LA Times, Washington Post, San Diego Union-Tribune, and elsewhere.
-She is a 2020 MacArthur Fellow.
+Natalia Molina is a Distinguished Professor and Dean’s Professor of American Studies and Ethnicity at the University of Southern California.
+Her influential research examines the interconnected histories of race, place, gender, culture, and citizenship.
+An award-winning author, teacher, and mentor, she has written three acclaimed books: How Race Is Made in America: Immigration, Citizenship, and the Historical Power of Racial Scripts; Fit to Be Citizens?: Public Health and Race in Los Angeles, 1879-1940; and, most recently, A Place at the Nayarit: How a Mexican Restaurant Nourished a Community.
+The Los Angeles Times called A Place at the Nayarit an “essential Los Angeles book.”
+It was a finalist for a James Beard Award and received 14 awards and honorable mentions from various organizations.
+The book chronicles the lives of immigrant workers, including Molina’s grandmother, who became placemakers, nurturing and feeding their communities at restaurants that served as urban anchors.

 Read more